 Process Detail:

-1. Assessment and Goal Setting: The process begins with us collaboratively identifying the client’s concerns, symptoms, and goals.
+Assessment and Goal Setting: The process begins with our collaborative identification of the client’s concerns, symptoms, and goals.
 This helps establish a clear focus for the therapy and allows me to understand your unique challenges.

-5. Behavioral Techniques: In addition to addressing thoughts, CBT also focuses on behaviors.
+Behavioral Techniques: In addition to addressing thoughts, CBT also focuses on behaviors.
 You’ll learn to identify behaviors contributing to your difficulties and develop strategies to modify them.
 This might involve practicing new coping skills, facing feared situations gradually (exposure therapy), or implementing behavioral experiments.
+You’ll also learn “behavioral activation,” or what activities you can add to your daily routine to make you happier.

 CBT Treatment Resources